 A closer look at the defining struggles that shaped Aroldis Chapman's life and career.

-Aroldis Chapman is a Cuban-born American professional baseball relief pitcher currently playing for the Boston Red Sox.
-Known as "the Cuban Missile" for his high-velocity fastball, Chapman has played for several MLB teams, including the Cincinnati Reds, New York Yankees, and Chicago Cubs.
-He is a left-handed pitcher and hitter and a member of the 300 save club.
-Chapman is also the all-time leader in strikeouts for left-handed relief pitchers, marking him as a dominant force in MLB bullpen history.
+Aroldis Chapman, nicknamed "the Cuban Missile," is a Cuban-born American professional baseball relief pitcher, currently playing for the Boston Red Sox.
+Known for his exceptionally high fastball velocity, Chapman has played for multiple MLB teams, including the Cincinnati Reds, New York Yankees, and Chicago Cubs.
+He is a member of the 300 save club and holds the record for the most strikeouts among left-handed relief pitchers, marking him as a prominent figure in baseball.

-After a failed attempt to defect in the spring of 2008, Chapman met with Cuban president Raúl Castro, who gave him a conditional reprieve.
+After a failed defection attempt in the spring of 2008, Chapman met with Cuban president Raúl Castro and was given a conditional reprieve, suspending him for part of the season but allowing him to return and play in the WBC in 2009.

-In Game 2 of the 2010 NLDS against the Philadelphia Phillies, Chapman experienced his first career postseason loss.
+In Game 2 of the 2010 NLDS against the Philadelphia Phillies, Chapman got his first career postseason loss.

 In May 2012, Aroldis Chapman was sued for allegedly serving as an informant for Cuban state authorities after a failed defection attempt and helping turn in another man in order to get back on the country's national baseball team.

-During a spring training game on March 19, 2014, Chapman was struck in the head by a line drive, resulting in a skull fracture and subsequent surgery.
+On March 19, 2014, during a spring training game, Chapman was struck in the head by a line drive, resulting in a skull fracture and requiring surgery.

-On October 30, 2015, Aroldis Chapman was allegedly involved in a domestic violence incident with his girlfriend at his home in Davie, Florida.
+On October 30, 2015, Aroldis Chapman was allegedly involved in a domestic violence incident with his girlfriend in Davie, Florida.
 He was accused of pushing and choking her, and firing eight gunshots.
+The trade with the Dodgers was put on hold as MLB investigated the incident.

 On May 14, 2017, Aroldis Chapman was placed on the 10-day disabled list due to rotator cuff inflammation in his left shoulder.